Understanding the Portable Document Format (PDF)

 Each pair is taken as a value.
 In the above example, the hexadecimal value 48 is decimal 72 which is the ASCII equivalent of H. Likewise 45 is E, 4C is L and 4F is O. The above string is same as the string (HELLO).
 If the final hexadecimal digit is on its own (without another digit to make a pair) a zero is attached to the end.

-<4845C> will be considered as <4845C0>
+will be considered as

-4. Names: Names consist of a sequence of characters (except null).
+4. Name Objects: Names consist of a sequence of characters (except null).
 A forward slash / must be used to introduce the name.
 In case hash (#) is part of the name, use # followed by its hexadecimal code 23.
 To represent characters using their hexadecimal value use # followed by the hexadecimal value.
 All characters that are not regular characters have to be represented by the # followed by their hexadecimal value.
 Please refer to the PDF specification for more details.

 /MyName represents MyName